skafos/example-ml-apps/TensorFlow/coreml/ios/README.md

 Follow the [Build & Run: Step-By-Step Instructions](app/README.md#build--run-step-by-step-instructions) to build the app!

 Some important notes:
-- The initial model pre-bundled in the app is trained to classify plants as either "Poison Ivy" or a "Lookalike".
+- The initial model pre-bundled in the app is trained to classify animal images as either a "Cat" or a "Dog".
 - With Skafos, you can deploy your newly trained image classifier (from above).
 - Grab your **Environment Keys** for Dev and Prod from the App Settings page on the <a href="https://dashboard.skafos.ai" target="_blank">dashboard</a>.
 Need help?
 See the [Integration Guide](https://docs.skafos.ai/sections/integrate.html) for more details here.
 -----